The Farmer (film): Cast

+Production

+Due to injuries sustained in an accident during the production of this movie, George Memmoli had to decline the part of the disturbed passenger in Taxi Driver that was ultimately played by the film's director, Martin Scorsese.
+According to Scorsese, the injuries contributed to Memmoli's death in 1985.

 Release

 Theatrical release

 The film was theatrically released on March 9, 1977, by Columbia Pictures.

 DVD

 In 2006, Code Red announced a release of the film on DVD, posting 10 screenshots on their blog, but this never happened.

-Blue Ray
+Blu-ray

 Distributor Scorpion Releasing released the film on Blu-ray Disc in February 2022.